teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/grains-glow-g2-mode/xbdghk-babashka-comparison.md

 │ 4.
 Modify both - see how changes mirror each other                           │
 │                                                                              │
 │ DOES THIS MAKE SENSE?                                                        │
-│ You're not learning two random languages.
-You're learning one IDEA (Lisp)   │ │ expressed in two FORMS (Clojure-flavored vs Scheme-flavored).
-The deeper    │ │ you go, the more you'll see: they're the same river, different banks.       │ │ Babashka flows through JVM land.
+│ You're learning one IDEA (Lisp) expressed in two FORMS (Clojure-flavored vs│ │ Scheme-flavored).
+The deeper you go, the more you'll see: they're the same  │ │ river, different banks.
+One pattern, two voices.                             │ │ Babashka flows through JVM land.
 Ketos flows through Rust land.
 But both    │ │ flow to the same ocean: elegant, functional, beautiful code.
 Learning one   │ │ teaches you both.
 The syntax differs.
 The thinking unifies.
-Welcome. 🌾    │ │                                                                              │ │ grain: xbdghk (2 of 1,235,520)                                             > │ │                                                                              │
+The deeper      │ │ pattern emerges through comparison.
+Welcome to the river. 🌾                │ │                                                                              │ │ grain: xbdghk (2 of 1,235,520)                                             > │ │                                                                              │